 Nobel Peace Prize, 1905

-The book was an immediate success and soon became an icon of the pacifist movement, translating into numerous languages.
-In 1891 she founded the Austrian Association for Peace and, throughout her life, she participated in international forums of whichs she informed Alfred Nobel, who, in 1893, wrote a letter considered the genesis of the Nobel Peace Prize.
-She was nominated for this prize since the first edition and finally received it in 1905, for her great contribution to the defense of peace and the European Union.
+In 1883 she published her first novel, Inventory of a Soul, and in1887, she contacted with the International Arbitration and Peace Association, which defended dialogue and mediation instead of weapons.
+Two years later, she published what would become her masterpiece, ¡Down with Arms! in order to raise awareness about the importance of defending peace in the world.
+The book had an immediate success and soon became an icon of the pacifist movement, being translated into numerous languages.
+In 1891 she founded the Austrian Association for Peace, and along her life she attended international forums reporting on them to Alfred Nobel, who, in 1903, wrote her a letter considered to be the origin of the Nobel Peace Prizes.
+She was proposed for the prize from the first edition and finally, in 1905, she received it for her great contribution to the defense of peace and the European Union.

 She died in Vienna on June 21, 1914, at the age of 71, shortly before the outbreak of the First World War.